The Language of Bargaining: Linguistic Effects in LLM Negotiations: Methodology

 \subsection{System Prompts and Persona Design}

 We design system prompts that assign each agent a specific linguistic identity.
-Our four primary linguistic framings are: Hindi, Gujarati, Punjabi, Marwadi.
-All prompts explicitly forbid internal chain–of–thought, requiring only short rationale summaries.
+Our three primary linguistic framings are: Hindi, Gujarati, Punjabi.
+All prompts explicitly forbid internal chain-of-thought, requiring only short rationale summaries, following the experimental setup of ~\cite{bianchi2024negotiationarena}.
+This constraint is necessary to isolate the model's immediate behavioral outputs and prevent the introduction of an uncontrolled variable: reasoning traces which could mask the direct influence of linguistic framing on decision-making.
 The persona prompts are: "You speak and bargain only in [language].
 Negotiate accordingly."
-We also run the games without any cultural prompting, providing an English baseline.
+The choice to write system prompts in English was made to maintain consistency with the NegotiationArena framework ~\cite{bianchi2024negotiationarena}, which uses English-language instructions.
+We also run the games without any lingual prompting, providing an English baseline.
+All experiments were run